 An America’s Cup syndicate chief executive passed up the chance to rent a $25 million Remuera mansion because he didn’t fancy the view.
+Perhaps he would have preferred the view from the view of one of the luxury Beaufort Homes For Sale instead.

 He wasn’t worried about the $4500 a week rent for the five bedroom, five bathroom manor, dance studio, sauna, bar, tennis court and pool.